Sarohia94/Project-5-Bedside-Tales/README.md

 3. Click on 'Create Bucket' to create a new storage bucket.
 4. Name the new bucket - ideally following the same naming convention as the project.
 5. On the **Object Ownership** section, select ACLs enabled.
 A bucket ownership dropdown will appear, select 'bucket owner preferred'.
-6. On the **Block Public Access** settings, make the bucket public and click *create bucket*.
+6. On the **Block Public Access** settings, uncheck block all public access on and acknowledge that the bucket will be public (in order to allow public access to our static files) and click *create bucket*.
 7. Click the bucket you created and select the **Properties** tab.
-Scroll down to find the **Static Web Hosting** section and select 'enable static web hosting', tick 'host a static website' and add index.html and error.html to the input fields for Index document and Error document respectively.
+Scroll down to the bottoms to find the **Static Web Hosting** section and select 'enable static web hosting', tick 'host a static website' and add index.html and error.html to the input fields for Index document and Error document respectively.
-8. Open the **Permissions** tab and copy the ARN (Amazon Resource Name).
-Go to the **Bucket Policy** section, click edit and select policy generator.
-From the 'select type policy' dropdown options, select S3 bucket policy.
-Add * to the input to allow all principal.
-From the 'actions' dropdown, select 'GetObject'.
-9. Paste the ARN we copied into the ARN (Amazon Resource Name) input field and click 'add statement', then click generate policy.
-Copy the Policy from the new popup and paste it into the bucket policy editor and add /* at the end of the resource value to allow access to all resources in this policy.
-10. Paste in the code below to the cross-origin resource sharing (CORS) section:
+8. On the **Permissions** tab paste in a coors configuration which is going to set up the required access between our Heroku app and this s3 bucket.
 ```json
 [
   {